La Révolution française (film): Reception

 The film is generally considered by historians as historically accurate.
 Among the few departures from the historical facts, executioner Charles-Henri Sanson was shown executing both Louis XVI and Marie-Antoinette.
 The elder Sanson actually executed only Louis XVI; it was his son who executed Marie-Antoinette, however Charles-Henri Sanson did attend the execution.

-Some critics pointed, however, that it suffered from its neutrality, which resulted in a lack of point of view and some incoherence.
+Some critics pointed out, however, that it suffered from its neutrality, which resulted in a lack of point of view and some incoherence.
 The first part, which dealt with a complex historical subject, was also criticized for disjointed pacing.
 The second part was considered by audiences and critics more gripping and dramatic.
 Balmer received great praise from critics and audiences for his portrayal of a rather sympathetic Louis XVI, and Seweryn was considered very convincing as Robespierre.

 Despite critical success, the film was not commercially successful in France.